jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 In this exercise, you learned how to provision an HDInsight Hadoop cluster on Azure, and about some of the options you can choose from when doing so.
 Wait for the deployment to finish, and then proceed to the next exercise.

 <a name="Exercise2"></a>
-## Exercise 2: Analyze an Apache log file with Hive
+## Exercise 2: Connect to the cluster via SSH

-In this exercise, you will use [Apache Hive](https://cwiki.apache.org/confluence/display/Hive?src=sidebar) and the HiveQL query language to query a sample Apache log4j log file that was created along with the cluster.
-Apache Hive is a data-warehouse infrastructure built on top of Hadoop that facilitates summarizing, querying, and analyzing data.
-It supports a SQL-like interface for querying various data stores that integrate with Hadoop, and it allows you to project structure onto data that lacks structure.
-In preparation for using Hive, you need to remote into the cluster. **If you're a Windows user, skip to Step 2**.
+Before you can run jobs on the Hadoop cluster, you need to open an SSH connection to it so you can execute commands on the cluster.
+In this exercise, you will remote into the cluster via SSH using the **ssh** command if you are running macOS or Linux, or PuTTY if you are running Windows.
+If you are a Windows user and haven't installed PuTTY, take the time to [install it now](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

+**If you're a Windows user, skip to Step 2**.
 Otherwise, proceed to Step 1.

 1. **Linux and macOS users only**: Open a terminal window so you can use the **ssh** command to establish a connection.
 Execute the following command in the terminal window, replacing *clustername* with the cluster name you entered in Exercise 1, Step 3:

     <pre>
     ssh sshuser@<i>clustername</i>-ssh.azurehdinsight.net</pre>

-	Enter the SSH password ("Had00pdemo!") when prompted. **Now skip to Step 3**.
+	Enter the SSH password ("Had00pdemo!") when prompted. **Now proceed to Exercise 3**.
 Step 2 is for Windows users only.

 1. **Windows users only**: Start PuTTY.
 In the **Host Name (or IP address)** field, type "sshuser@<i>clustername</i>-ssh.azurehdinsight.net" without quotation marks, replacing *clustername* with the cluster name you entered in Exercise 1, Step 3.
 Then click the **Open** button to open an SSH connection.